Kehindecodes/NASA-PROJECT/README.md

 4. Start the backend API using the following command:
 ```
-npm run start:server
+npm run server
 ```

 5. Start the frontend UI using the following command:
 ```
-npm run start:ui
+npm run client
 ```

-6. The application can now be accessed on http://localhost:3000.
+6. The application can now be accessed on http://localhost:8080.